Wonder Woman 1984 trailer debuts at DC FanDome, with Cheetah's updated look

 The first film was mostly set during World War I, but the sequel has jumped ahead to the Cold War 1980s, with the bright colors and shopping malls of that decade playing a role.

-Discuss: New Wonder Woman 1984 trailer reveals villain Cheetah's updated look at DC FanDome
+Discuss: New Wonder Woman 1984 trailer reveals Kristen Wiig's Cheetah at DC Fandome

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.